 Typical entry requirements

-Applicants will normally have a first class or upper second Honours degree in a science discipline related to physiotherapy.Areas such as physiology, human biology, anatomy, kinesiology, sports science/medicine are exemplars.
+UK honours degree 2:1 (or equivalent) in a science discipline related to physiotherapy.Areas such as physiology, human biology, anatomy, kinesiology, sports science/medicine are exemplars.
 The Honours degree must have contained a substantial element of human physiology within its programme of study.
-However applicants who have limited Human physiology will be considered if they have successfully completed the pre entry Negotiated Learning module which is available at Glasgow Caledonian University.
+However applicants who have limited human physiology will be considered if they have successfully completed the pre-entry Negotiated Learning module which is available at Glasgow Caledonian University.
 Experience of the process of research is essential.

 All short listed applicants are only admitted to the programme following interview.
 International applicants are offered a telephone interview.